FarFromLittle/Questline/ReadMe.md

 `OnCancel(player:Player)`
 * Only triggered by a call to `myQuest:Cancel(player)`.
-* Can be used to fail a questline.
+* Can be used to fail a questline, and re-accepted later on.
-* A canceled questline can be re-accepted.

 ``` lua
 function QuestLine:OnCancel(player)